mezmer420/dashi/README.md

 - Sell items you purchased, and detect if you do not already own it
 - Set cooldowns on certain economy commands (e.g. work), reducable by purchasing certain item(s)
 - Set a high cooldown for all eco-related commands in the event of a foiled robbery to simulate jail time, reducable by purchasing certain item(s)
+- Find videos from YouTube with a URL or keywords and play their audio in VC (music bot)
+- Display basic info about playing songs/videos
+- Store song requests in a queue
+- Shuffle, skip, and skipto songs
 - Kick and ban users
 - Perform basic user management (kick, ban) with an interactive button embed
 - Require new users to react to a message to verify and gain access to the server